-EDITOR’S NOTE: Regular legal-contributor Raymundo Larraín Nesbitt summarises the tax obligations of non-resident landlords in Spain, including the tax allowances and deductions they can benefit from.
+EDITOR’S NOTE: Regular legal-contributor Raymundo Larraín Nesbitt summarises the tax obligations of non-resident landlords in Spain, including the rental reliefs, tax allowances and deductions they can benefit from.

 In my experience non-resident landlords seem, at best, blissfully unaware of their taxation duties on renting out their properties in Spain; at worst, they are totally baffled by them.
 So I thought it would be a good idea to start off the year by adding to the mayhem writing up this little article!

 For an abridged version of this article, please read my straight-to-the-point blog post without the esoterics.

 I frequently get asked to cast some light on the matter, so this guide attempts to lay out all the different scenarios non-resident landlords may be faced with and what exactly are their tax duties as a result.